U.S. trial tests claims Roundup weed killer caused cancer

 Bayer’s share price dropped 10 percent following the verdict and has remained volatile.

+Brian Stekloff, a lawyer for Bayer, in his opening statement attacked the idea of a link between Roundup and cancer.
+He noted U.S. rates of non-Hodgkin’s lymphoma have remained steady over time, even when Roundup use began to soar in the 1990s.

 Hardeman began using the Roundup brand herbicide with glyphosate in the 1980s to control poison oak and weeds on his property and sprayed “large volumes” of the chemical for many years on a regular basis, according to court documents.
-He was diagnosed with non-Hodgkin’s lymphoma, a cancer of the lymph system, in February 2015 and filed his lawsuit a year later.
+He was diagnosed with non-Hodgkin’s lymphoma at the age of 66 in February 2015 and filed his lawsuit a year later.
+Hardeman is currently in remission.

-But Hardeman has a history of hepatitis C, a risk factor for developing lymphoma.
-Bayer in court filings also said the majority of non-Hodgkin’s lymphoma incidents are idiopathic, or have no known cause.
+But Stekloff on Monday said Hardeman’s age and his history of chronic hepatitis C were known risk factors for developing lymphoma.
+The lawyer also said the majority of non-Hodgkin’s lymphoma incidents are idiopathic, or have no known cause.

-Reporting by Jim Christie in San Francisco, Writing by Tina Bellon; editing by Anthony Lin and Lisa Shumamker
+Reporting by Jim Christie in San Francisco, Writing by Tina Bellon; editing by Anthony Lin, Lisa Shumamker and Tom Brown